Can You Use Nitrogen for Plasma Cutting? A Practical Guide

 • “Burp” the water table with a brief torch pass at the perimeter to release trapped gas and equalize pressure.

-• Monitor for boiling, unusual bubbling, or heat soak; pause cutting and vent if temperature rises or agitation increases.
+• Monitor for boiling, unusual bubbling, or heat soak.
+Pause cutting and vent if temperature rises or agitation increases.

 • Perform regular maintenance: skim debris, check water chemistry and level, clean slats, and verify pumps/vents to sustain cooling and reduce gas accumulation.

 Document procedures and train operators to guarantee repeatable safety.
+The American Welding Society’s safety resources provide additional guidance on ventilation and fume management for plasma cutting operations.

 Cost and Productivity Considerations